 - Turn the heat up to medium high.
 This is important.
-The heat is what caramelizes the onion base and gives the curry it's Indian restaurant flavour.
-As you become more comfortable with this technique try pushing it.
+The heat is what gives the curry its Indian restaurant flavour.
+As you become more comfortable with this technique push harder.
+I run my stove near flat out.
 Add the masala chilli sauce and stir until bubbles form (the oil will likely separate).
 This takes around 30 seconds to one minute depending on the heat.

 - Add 3 oz of curry base.
 Stir until bubbles form (little craters really), around 30 seconds.
 Think lively boil.
 Watch the edges of the pan.
 The curry can stick here.
 Sticking is OK.
 Just scrape it back into the base.
 Burning is bad.

 - Now add 6 oz of curry base and stir briefly.
 Let it cook until the bubbles form again.
 This takes 1-2 minutes.